Photography at the School of Creative Arts

 Black & White Photography Lab

 The black & white photography lab includes professional quality equipment for processing film and producing black & white photographic prints up to 16” x 20”.
-Drop enlarger tables facilitate the production of larger prints.

 The photo lab includes a film loading room, film processing sink and a well-ventilated eleven-station gang darkroom, with two 4x5 enlargers, and nine medium format enlargers, set up to print from medium format and 35mm film.
 The black & white facility also offers equipment for fibre-based printing.